 6. Doctor of Optometry course catalogue /class syllabi

-- Applied if you have an OD degree from an ACOE accredited optometry college other than Pacific University College of Optometry
+- Applied only if you have an OD degree from an ACOE accredited optometry college and are interested in the one-year post-OD MS program; You must meet the following conditions:

 - Exempted if you have a bachelor degree or higher in Optometry or related field